ejektaflex/Makkit/README.md

 ### Fabric?

 Yes, this mod is for Fabric & Fabric API.
+I don't intend or have time to maintain a version for both Forge and Fabric.
+This mod also does some things that would be hard to do with Forge.
+However, if someone
-I don't intend or have time to maintain a version for both Forge and Fabric, but if someone would like to do a pull request with their own implementation (written in Kotlin) in a separate branch, I'd be willing to release a Forge version!
+would like to do a pull request with their own implementation (written in Kotlin) in a separate branch, I'd be willing to release a Forge version!